nandac/pandoc-reader/README.md

 ]
 ```

-To specify this setting in a defaults file use the syntax below.
+To set this in a default file use the syntax below.

 ```yaml
 table-of-contents: true